scrogster/365papers/README.md

 2. Data are tidied using *tidyr*, and publication dates extracted using *stringr*.

-3. Some basic graphs are plotted to show progress towards target; diurnal and weekly patterns; and years of publication of papers.
+3. Some basic graphs are plotted to show progress towards target; daily and weekly patterns; and years of publication of papers.
 Graphs are plotted using *ggplot*.

 <img src="cumulative.png" width="300"><img src="diurnal-hist.png" width="300">
 <img src="weekly-hist.png" width="300"><img src="yearpub-hist.png" width="300">